leo/neat/README.md

-energize.jquery
+neat
 ===============

-A lightweight ui-handler for accordions, tabs, etc.
+A lightweight jquery ui-handler for accordions, tabs, etc.